krishnavarshney/Pivotal-Pro-AI/app_info.md

 ### 4.1.
 Frontend Architecture
 The frontend follows a modern, modular React architecture.

 -   **State Management**: The core of the application's state is managed in `src/contexts/DashboardProvider.tsx`.
 This provider centralizes all data, UI state, and business logic, making it available to the entire component tree via the `useDashboard` hook.
-A separate `AuthProvider` handles user authentication state.
-A custom hook, `useHistoryState`, provides undo/redo functionality for key parts of the dashboard state.
+    -   A separate `AuthProvider` handles user authentication state.
+    -   A custom hook, `useHistoryState`, provides a robust history buffer for the core `workspaces` and `transformations` state, enabling reliable undo/redo functionality for most major user actions.
+    -   A custom hook, `useModalManager`, centralizes the state and open/close logic for all modals, simplifying component logic and preventing state clutter in the main provider.
 -   **Component Structure**:
     -   `src/views`: Contains top-level components for each major screen/view of the app (e.g., `DashboardView`, `DataStudioView`).
     -   `src/components`: Contains reusable components, categorized into `ui` (design system), `modals`, `charts`, `common`, etc.
     -   `src/services`: Handles communication with external APIs (currently mocked, planned for backend integration).
-    - `src/hooks`: Contains reusable logic hooks.
+    -   `src/hooks`: Contains reusable logic hooks like `useCopyToClipboard`, `useMediaQuery`, and the state management hooks.
-    - `src/utils`: Contains type definitions, constants, and data processing logic.
+    -   `src/utils`: Contains type definitions, constants, and the data processing logic pipeline (blending, filtering, aggregation).
 -   **Vite Dev Server**: The `vite.config.ts` file sets up a development server that includes a custom middleware proxy.
 This proxy securely handles requests from the client to the Google Gemini API, abstracting away the API key from the frontend code.

 ### 4.2.
 Backend Architecture (Planned)
 The backend is designed as a **Modular Monolith** using NestJS.
 This provides clear separation of concerns (Auth, Workspaces, DataSources, AI) without the initial complexity of microservices.
 The architecture is designed to be stateless and scalable.